Game Engine Export

 Linked actions can be a problem, because they cannot be edited, unless they are in an overridden state.

 The “Exportable” checkbox that is stored on each action cannot be edited either.
-So, if this setting is enabled, it simply ignores and hides the linked actions to avoid problems.
+So, if this setting is enabled, it simply ignores and hides the linked actions to avoid problems when exporting linked actions.

 Search field

-Actions can be excluded from export using the Exportable checkboxes, and removed from the file by clicking the X button.
+Actions can be included/excluded from export by ticking or unticking the boxes, and removed from the file by clicking the X button.

 Misc